himakio/studies/README.md

 # Stock Monitor and Portfolio Manager
-A project created by me at NSIT Fina
+A project created by me at NSIT Financial Hackathon in